JEEVAABI/productcompanywebsite/README.md

 ## Result:

-Thus a website is designed for the software product company and the HTML,CSS code are validated.
+Thus a website is designed for the local business (BAKERY) and the HTML,CSS code are validated.